 On March 27, 2007 we entered into a redemption agreement with Austin Ventures VII, L.P., Austin Ventures VIII, L.P.Mr.
 Inserra, Capture 2004, L.P., Orion Incentive Equity, L.P. and 2004 Orion LLP.
 This amendment was amended and restated on May 8, 2007.
 Under the redemption agreement, as amended, as part of the 2007 Private Placement, we redeemed all of the shares of our preferred stock held by them for a price per share equal to \$1,000 plus all accrued or declared but unpaid dividends, and repurchased all 16,053,816 shares of our common stock held by them for a price per share equal to \$12.555, representing the offering price less the initial purchaser's discount and placement fee.
 The purpose of the redemption agreement was to ensure that each of the principal stockholders would sell their stock to us, with the value of their common stock determined by the price of the 2007 Private Placement, and to evidence the sale of their stock.
 Each of the other parties to the redemption agreement was one of our former principal stockholders.
 Messrs.
 Kozlowski, Twomey and Bryant, who were members of our board of directors at the time the redemption agreement was executed, each had an interest in Capture 2004, L.P., Orion Incentive Equity, L.P. and 2004 Orion LLP.
-Austin Ventures VII, L.P. and Austin Ventures VIII, L.P., and AV Partners VIII, L.P., which are the general partners of Austin Ventures VII, L.P., and Austin Ventures VIII, L.P., which are the general partners of Austin Ventures VII, L.P., and Austin Ventures VIII, L.P., which are the general partners of Austin Ventures VIII, L.P., which are the general partners of Austin Ventures VIII, L.P., and Austin Ventures VIII, L.P., which are the general partners of Austin Ventures VIII, L.P., net Austin Ventures VIII, L.P., which are the general partners of Austin Ventures VIII, L.P., which are the general partner
+Austin Ventures VII, L.P. and Austin Ventures VIII, L.P. had interests in Orion Incentive Equity, L.P.
+Mr. Aragona, who was also a member of our board of directors at the time the redemption agreement was executed, is the general partner of AV Partners VII, L.P. and AV Partners VIII, L.P., which are the general partners of Austin Ventures VII, L.P. and Austin Ventures VIII, L.P., respectively.

-On October 15, 2007, our board of directors approved a written policy (the "Policy") on "Related Party Transactions."
+In early October 2007, we proposed to our board of directors a written policy (the "Policy") on "Related Party Transactions."
 A Related Party Transaction means any transaction, or series of similar transactions (and any amendments, modifications or changes thereto), in which the amount involved exceeds \$120,000, to which we are a party, and in which any of the following persons has a direct or indirect material interest: (i) any of our directors, director nominees, or executive officers; (ii) any record or beneficial owner of more than 5% of any class of our equity securities; and (iii) any member of the immediate family of any of the foregoing persons (which shall include a person's spouse, parents, stepparents, children, stepchildren, siblings, mothers- and fathers-in-law, sons- and daughters-in-law, brothers- and sisters-in-law), and persons sharing the same household of the foregoing persons.
 A Related Party Transaction does not include compensatory arrangements with our board or executive officers or certain other transactions.